Ivailo41/Vector-Images-Editor/README.md

 This project was an assignment for the Object Oriented Programming course at my university.
 The program is capable of creating and editing vector images.
 Only a few shapes are supported at the moment with the possibility to be saved as SVG file or a custom txt file.

+## Building the project
+`Build system to be implemented` As the project was originally an assignment from my university, it didn't feature any build systems like CMake.
+It will be implemented in the near feature

 ## Usage
 The program is a console application without UI that works by typing the available commands.